 Today, most people think it refers to the profits stores make on this record-breaking consumer holiday.
 When companies are profitable, they’re “in the black.”
 This use of the term became popular in the ‘80s, and it’s stuck ever since.

 Technically, yes.
 Cyber Monday was created as an alternative (or a supplement) to Black Friday.
 Stores offer online-only deals to help drive website sales.
-With the huge growth of online shopping, Cyber Monday is giving Black Friday a run for its money.
-(Or is it our money?)
+But, with the huge growth of online shopping, Cyber Monday is basically an extension of Black Friday promotions.

 Sources